ncsu-libraries-data-vis/data-sonification-with-python/README.md

 ## Running on a local machine

-TODO
-- download fluidsynth (directions available in [this GitHub repository](https://github.com/FluidSynth/fluidsynth/wiki/Download))
+To run on a local machine you need to install all of the necessary Python libraries.
+You must also install fluidsynth (directions available in [this GitHub repository](https://github.com/FluidSynth/fluidsynth/wiki/Download)) to process MIDI files.
-- download soundfont
 ## Credits

 This workshop was developed by Walt Gurley at NC State University Libraries.